 Final Thoughts

 If you can do nine of these, then more props to you!
 You’ll probably set a record for the least amount of time spent in an airport.
 Unfortunately, it’s not always possible, but even doing 2-3 of these things will help you speed through the airport!
-Once you get through the airport, be sure to check out my 17 tips for how to sleep on a plane!
+Before the flight I am anxious to get to my gate to make sure it exists and that my flight is actually happening.
+After the trip, I am ready to be out of there and go home.

 Read More Travel Tips